iPwnds/iPwnds/README.md

 - 👋 Hi, I’m Florian Braun
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming and 3D/2D modeling
-- 🌱 I’m currently learning c#, python, html
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to learn new things and interact with the community
 - 📫 How to reach me : プンズ#7686 on discord

 <!---